Bill LaForge

-Bill LaForge (September 2, 1951 – June 19, 2005) was a Canadian ice hockey head coach.
+Bill LaForge (September 2, 1951 – June 19, 2005) was a Canadian ice hockey coach.
 LaForge briefly coached the Vancouver Canucks in National Hockey League, but enjoyed more success in junior ice hockey with Western Hockey League and the Ontario Hockey League teams.
 LaForge was known for his controversial coaching style, intimidation tactics, on-ice brawls, suspensions and fines.
 Teams he coached were known for physical play, and high scoring.
 Notable players coached by LaForge in junior ice hockey include; Shayne Corson, Keith Primeau, Dean Evason, Gary Leeman, Tony Tanti, Brad May, Ken Daneyko, Doug Bodger, Garth Butcher, and Rob Brown.
 LaForge died June 19, 2005, after an apparent heart attack.

 Background

 LaForge was related to Patrick LaForge, the former president of the Edmonton Oilers.
 Depending on the source, they were either brothers, or cousins.
 Through his relation to Patrick LaForge, he was also a distant cousin of Pierre Boivin, former president of the Montreal Canadiens.
 LaForge was married to Penny, and had four children.
-His son Bill LaForge Jr., became a team executive in junior ice hockey.
+His son Bil LaForge became a team executive in junior ice hockey and is currently the general manager for the Seattle Thunderbirds of the Western Hockey League.
 LaForge played hockey and football at Archbishop MacDonald High School.
 He later played for the Edmonton Huskies, and attended training camp for the Calgary Stampeders in 1974, but did not pass the physical due to an injury sustained working at a construction site.
 LaForge began coaching hockey as the recreational director of the Enoch Cree Nation.